 ME in Engineering

-The ME in Engineering degree is offered in several focus areas: Biological Engineering, Electrical Engineering, Computer Engineering, or Industrial and Manufacturing Systems Engineering.
+The Master of Engineering degree is offered in several focus areas: Biological Engineering, Electrical Engineering, Chemical Engineering, Computer Engineering, Industrial and Manufacturing Systems Engineering, or Mechanical and Aerospace Engineering.
 Note that the focus areas do not appear on diplomas or transcripts.

 An ME student must complete a minimum of 36 credit hours of graduate course work.
 At least 15 hours must be in 8000+ level courses and a minimum of 21 hours must be from the College of Engineering.
 The student must maintain at least a 3.0 cumulative gpa and complete the program in eight years.
 A project may be required by the advisor.
 For additional degree requirements based on the focus area, students should consult with the specific College of Engineering Department.

 Consult with the department of Biological, Biomedical, and Chemical Engineering for details.

 For the ME degree with focus in chemical engineering, a minimum of 36 credit hours of coursework is required as follows:

 - CH_ENG 8336 Advanced Heat and Momentum Transfer, 3 credits

 - CH_ENG 8337 Advanced Mass Transfer, 3 credits

 - CH_ENG 8451 Advanced Chemical Engineering Thermodynamics I, 3 credits

 - CH_ENG 8463 Chemical Reaction Engineering Science, 3 credits